state-alchemists/zrb/docs/concepts/tasks/README.md

 ## `create_main_loop`

-Method to create main_loop, so that your task is accessible as a function.
+Method to create main-loop.
+Once a main-loop is created, you can perform a function call to it.

 Example: